Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Conclusions and Future Work

 In our study, we solely targeted anomaly detection for CPU utilization and internet traffic data.
-A promising research path is analyzing the potential of a concept drift detection-based framework in other AIOps applications.
+A promising research path is analyzing the potential of a concept drift detection-based framework in other AIOps applications, such as job and disk failure prediction~\cite{datasplittingdecisions}.
 Furthermore, we noticed that the performance of retraining an anomaly detector based on FEDD is lower than periodically updating the anomaly detector.
 This could show that FEDD does not capture all drifts that lead to performance degradation.
 Therefore, future work should consider investigating more drift detectors suitable for time series beyond FEDD and designing more accurate drift detectors for time series.